 Fay Ray and Daniel Gibson: Seeds

 Shulamit Nazarian is pleased to announce Seeds, a two-person exhibition featuring the works of Los Angeles artists Fay Ray and Daniel Gibson, on view from April 8 through May 13.

-Joining Ray’s suspended aluminum sculptures with Gibson’s mixed-media charcoal works on paper, Seeds unites two gallery artists for their congruous approaches to the desert landscapes of Southern California.
+Joining Ray’s suspended sculptures with Gibson’s mixed-media works on paper, Seeds unites two gallery artists for their congruous approaches to the desert landscapes of Southern California.
 Harvesting desert imagery for alternative methods to represent the body, these artists reference the natural world to address socio-cultural experiences, unearthing a liberated state of being that exists within all.

-Employing references to the natural world while speaking to hardships, resilience, and freedom, Daniel Gibson’s paintings explore a lexicon of symbols that relate to his familial past and his identity as a Mexican-American.
-Growing up along the California border with Mexico, Gibson witnessed the harsh realities of migration to America at an early age.
-In an effort to face the bleak nature of these grueling journeys, he turned to his imagination—often reshaping reality with fantasy.
-As a painter, Gibson brings to life the surreal narratives that captivated him as a child, presenting memories and family stories from the point of view of his earliest years anew.
+In works that constitute the building blocks for his paintings, Daniel Gibson employs references to the natural world to speak to hardships, resilience, and freedom.
+With a practice rooted in symbology, his works on paper serve as the conceptual foundation for all of his compositions.
+Often shifting back and forth between canvas and drawing, Gibson’s works in Seeds serve as artifacts of the artist’s process, catching oil paint and other marks from the studio while providing an opportunity to understand the abstract language and read the narrative works.
+Like Ray, Gibson establishes a lexicon of motifs that relate to his familial past and his identity as a Mexican-American.
+Growing up along the California border with Mexico, he witnessed the harsh realities of migration to America at an early age.
+In an effort to face the bleak nature of these grueling desert journeys, he turned to his imagination—often reshaping reality with fantasy.
+Conjuring people from his past as a means to examine the present, Gibson uses memories to create dream-like narratives that explore themes of identity and migration.

 Daniel Gibson (b.
 1977 Yuma, AZ; Lives and works in Los Angeles, CA) has had solo and two-person exhibitions at Shulamit Nazarian, Los Angeles, CA; Almine Rech, New York and Paris; Brant Timonier, Palm Beach, FL; New Image Art, Los Angeles, CA; Ochi Projects, Los Angeles, CA; LAX Art, Los Angeles, CA; and Mexicali Rose, Baja, Mexico.
-Recent group exhibitions include MUSEA K11, Hong Kong; Institute of Contemporary Art, Miami, FL; Institute of Contemporary Art Los Angeles, CA; Shulamit Nazarian, Los Angeles, CA; The Pit, Los Angeles, CA; Bozo Mag, Los Angeles, CA; and BBQLA, Los Angeles, CA. His works have been written about by WideWalls, Juxtapoz, and Brooklyn Rail and are in the permanent collection of the Institute of Contemporary Art, Miami, FL.
+Recent group exhibitions include MUSEA K11, Hong Kong; Institute of Contemporary Art, Miami, FL; Institute of Contemporary Art, Los Angeles, CA; Shulamit Nazarian, Los Angeles, CA; The Pit, Los Angeles, CA; Bozo Mag, Los Angeles, CA; and BBQLA, Los Angeles, CA. His works have been written about by WideWalls, Juxtapoz, and Brooklyn Rail and are in the permanent collection of the Institute of Contemporary Art, Miami, FL.